A person's hands refilling a ceramic ReCandle Co jar with a white wax refill in a cozy, sunlit kitchen.

 How to Refill Candles?
 The Comprehensive Guide to Refilling Candles

 The quick answer is yes!
-You can absolutely refill your candle jar with a new candle!
-With the right tools and materials, refillable candles are a great, sustainable option to enjoy candle light.
-Read on to gather a few tips, tricks, and how-tos to get you refilling your own candles in no time.
+You can absolutely refill your candle jar with new wax.
+With the right tools and materials, refillable candles are a great, sustainable option to enjoy candlelight without the waste.

 The Benefits of Refilling Candle Containers